 Towards a team where each person can easily make improvements

-Today, we visited Crowdworks Inc., operating company of "Crowdworks", one of the largest cloud sourcing sites in Japan, with more than one million users.
-At Crowdworks, having many successful results in public offices and listed companies, a wide range of registrants are working, starting from professionals such as engineers and designers to seniors and homemakers.
+Today, we visited CrowdWorks Inc., operating company of "CrowdWorks", one of the largest crowd sourcing sites in Japan, with more than one million users.
+At CrowdWorks, having many successful results in public offices and listed companies, a wide range of registrants are working, starting from professionals such as engineers and designers to seniors and homemakers.